fangsonghub/fangsonghub.github.io/activity/w17qpdx/index.md

 *  **Special thanks** to
-   Prof. [Xiaodi Wu](https://ix.cs.uoregon.edu/~xiaodiwu/) at University of Oregon for assistance at earlier stage.
+   Prof. [Xiaodi Wu](https://ix.cs.uoregon.edu/~xiaodiwu/) at University of Oregon for assistance at early stage.

 ## Check out some fun stuff